All Episodes

 Hello.

-Um I just wanted to offer something to the mix.
+I just wanted to offer something to the mix.

-Um first of all, I'd say you're a hell of a choreographer.
+First of all, I'd say you're a hell of a choreographer.

-Do a great job of pulling a lot of divergent things together.
+You do a great job of pulling a lot of divergent things together.

-I heard something this morning that um really kind of put together a series of dots for me.
+I heard something this morning that really kind of put together a series of dots for me.

-I heard one of our local stockbrokers talk about how some NYMAX traders were watching a lot of heavy activity buying of oil futures, oil contracts all through June.
+I heard one of our local stockbrokers talk about how some NYMAX traders were watching a lot of heavy activity buying of oil futures, oil contracts, all through June.

 Very large acquisitions, more than the normal concern for prices and hedging.

-And then you put that together with uh Blair's comments yesterday that there was concern about this whole thing being orchestrated.
+And then you put that together with Blair's comments yesterday that there was concern about this whole thing being orchestrated.

 It starts to really raise some real serious questions about what's going on here and how serious it is.